 - The grantor intended to create a trust

 Unrelated Business Taxable Income (UBTI)

-Income taxable to an IRA (or other tax-exempt entity) because it is “unrelated” to the IRA’s tax-exempt purpose.
+This is income that’s taxable to an IRA (or other tax-exempt entity).
+This is because it’s “unrelated” to the IRA’s tax-exempt purpose.
 Typical examples are income from a manufacturing, sale or service business.
-It operates by an IRA or a partnership or LLC in which an IRA is a member, as well as unrelated debt-financed-income.
+It operates by an IRA or a partnership or LLC in which an IRA is a member.
+Also, it operates as unrelated debt-financed-income.
 The tax on this income is “unrelated business income tax,” or UBIT.
 There are some important exceptions from UBTI.
 Those exclusions relate to the central importance of investment in real estate:

 - most rentals from real estate

 - gains/losses from the sale of real estate

 Unrelated Debt Financed Income (UDFI)

 UDFI is income that’s taxable to an IRA (or other tax-exempt entity) which is attributable to borrowing.
 This is taxable by the individual retirement account directly.
 Or it’s taxable by a partnership or LLC of which it is a member.
 Typical examples are income from real estate that someone purchases with borrowing and securities bought on margin.
 Unrelated debt-financed income is a type of unrelated business taxable income.